hpcleuven/VscDocumentation/source/access/ondemand/matlab.rst

    .. tab-item:: VUB

-      Once you launch the session, the selected MATLAB module is loaded, and the matlab-proxy-app is executed, which launches MATLAB and provides web-based access to it (after waiting for a few minutes).
+      Upon launching the session, the selected MATLAB module is loaded and the MATLAB Proxy starts, which then launches MATLAB and provides web-based access to it (after waiting for a few minutes).

 .. _noVNC: https://novnc.com/